 Location and Duration

-The 2013–2014 fellowships will be available between 1 September 2013 and 30 August 2014 for periods of not less than two consecutive months.
+Applications for 2017-2018 fellowships may propose projects to be executed between 1 May 2017 and 31 August 2018.
+The duration of the project should be at least six weeks to a maximum of twelve months.
 Starting/ending dates may be negotiated and may depend upon, for example, academic schedules or the estimated duration of a specific project as indicated in the application form, as well as upon other Conservation Lab commitments.
+Likewise, the time in residence at the University of Michigan may be broken into two or more shorter stays, by negotiation with the fellowship administrators.
 All projects must be based at the University of Michigan Library on the Ann Arbor campus; the fellowship does not fund projects based elsewhere.

 Application, Interview, and Notification

 Applications are submitted via email.
 Specific instructions for file formatting and submission are included in the application form.
 (See How to Apply, below.)

 The next application submission deadline for this fellowship is midnight on Tuesday, 31 January 2017.
 EXTENDED TO MONDAY, 13 FEBRUARY 2017 at midnight, applicant's local time.

 On-site interviews are required only for projects lasting longer than five months.
 However any applicant who would like to visit the department is welcome to contact the Fellowship Committee Chair, Shannon Zachary, to make an appointment (email@example.com).
 There is no funding available for travel expenses for interviews or visits.